 The pap test results can be normal, inconclusive, or abnormal.
 If normal, you should follow AAFP’s recommendation for regular pap tests.

-Inconclusive results do not indicate cervical dysplasia.
+Inconclusive results don’t indicate cervical dysplasia.
 You could have a simple infection in your cervix or vagina.
 Your doctor may order a repeat pap test.
 Further action or diagnoses will depend on your age and medical history.

 An abnormal result is known as cervical dysplasia.
-It is called a squamous intraepithelial lesion (SIL).
+It’s called a squamous intraepithelial lesion (SIL).
 On the pap test, the precancerous cells may be classified as:

 - Low-grade SIL (LSIL), indicating mild abnormality